DittoPardo/hootsuite-challenge/README.md

 containers are named
  - hsc_web: the flask web service
+ - hsc_webpack: the webpack dev server for live refresh.
+Also takes care of flask assests.
+On production buils this container compiles js, css, images and manifest.json for flask assets and exits.
  - hsc_mongo: the mongo service
  - hsc_feeder: the script that fetches data from reddit periodically. it is client server based on unix socket. brings up cron too
  - hsc_redis: has no purpose except for a small demo, but it will have a greater role to play